Aller-Couleur/handlebars-i18n/readme.md

 ### __

-Returns the phrase associated with the given key for the selected language.
-The key can be passed hard encoded in the template when written in quotes:
+Returns the phrase associated with the given key for the selected language. __ will take all options i18next’s [t-function](https://www.i18next.com/overview/api#t) would take.
+The primary key can be passed hard encoded in the template when written in quotes:

 ```
 {{__ "keyToTranslationPhrase"}}